Ongeziwe-Qwayede-01/Risk-Management-System/Ass[8]/Reflections.md

 This assignment highlighted the **complementary strengths** of each UML type.
 While state diagrams excel at modeling internal transitions of individual components, activity diagrams clearly show the full scope of user and system interactions.

----

-✅ **Lesson Learned**: Diagram modeling is not just a design task—it's a communication tool.
-Balancing clarity, accuracy, and Agile alignment is key to delivering effective UML models.